 But after 30 years of service, the Wardroom needed repair.
 Renovations began in 2011 and concluded in 2016.

-Once more, through the generosity of students, alumni, parents, faculty and friends Wardroom continues to be the place where we come together as a community.
+Once more, through the generosity of students, alumni, parents, faculty and friends the Wardroom continues to be the place where we come together as a community.
 It’s where we decompress and renew, find friends and make memories.